SoftwareHeritage/swh-docs/docs/devel/getting-started/api.rst

 available to the public through a :swh_web:`nice web interface </>` and even propose a :ref:`well-documented API <swh-web>` to access it seamlessly.
 For the records, there are also :ref:`various datasets available <swh-export>` for download, with detailed instructions about how to set it up.
-And, yes it’s huge: the full graph generated from the archive (with only metadata, content is not included) has more than 20b nodes and weights 1.2TB.
+And, yes it’s huge: the full :term:`graph` generated from the archive (with only metadata, content is not included) has more than 20b nodes and weights 1.2TB.
 Overall size of the archive is in the hundreds of TBs.